Confederate Regiments & Batteries * Louisiana

 |

-August | Organized at New Orleans under Colonel Valery Sulakowski, Lieutenant Colonel Richard W. Jones and Major Zebulon York and originally known as Sulakowski’s 1st Regiment Polish Brigade. |
+August 24 | Organized at Camp Pulaski under the command of Colonel Valery Sulakowski, Lieutenant Colonel Richard W. Jones and Major Zebulon York.
+The regiment was originally known as Sulakowski’s 1st Regiment Polish Brigade, and was mustered into service as the 13th Louisiana Infantry Regiment. |

-The regiment lost 7 dead and 19 wounded in drunken rioting in Grand Junction, Tennessee, several shot by Colonel Sulakowski.
-The officers of the Franco Rifle Guards were forced to resign and the company split up and distributed around the regiment. | |
+August | The regiment was sent to Virginia.
+It lost 7 dead and 19 wounded in drunken rioting in Grand Junction, Tennessee, several shot by Colonel Sulakowski.
+The officers of the Franco Rifle Guards were forced to resign and the company was split up and distributed around the regiment. |

-September | Assigned to the Department of the Peninsula |
+September 21 | Assigned to the Department of the Peninsula and redesignated as the 14th Louisiana Infantry Regiment. |

 1862